SayaliThorat17/Backup-System-for-Student-Course-Assignments/README.md

 I have used data structures BST and ArrayList.
 BST is easy to operate as we get sorted tree and Arraylist is used to store course list and clone tree list.
-For 'S' Binary Search Tree with n nodes, its complexity is O(log n).
+For 'S' Binary Search Tree with n nodes, its complexity is O(log n) for Search.
+For Insert operation : O(log n) in average case and O(n) in worst case.
+For traversal of BST it is O(n).
 Here we are implementing observer pattern.
 So whenever original tree is updated, it calls notifyall() method for its listeners to take backup i.e. to make required changes for cloning.